 There was a clear vision and set of values.
+This was to improve patient's oral hygiene and encourage staff to continuously improve themselves through training and supervises.
 The practice had a realistic strategy and supporting business plans to achieve priorities.